ASzc/swn-drill-map/README.md

 You may toggle reachable systems in and out of the path.
 Non-reachable systems cannot be added to the path.

-When a path is plotted (more than one system in the path), coloured arrows will be drawn between the path systems, split into individual jumps as required by the spike drive level.
-The plotted path is an optimally short path (smallest number of jumps) between each system; other equally optimal paths may be possible.
+When a path is plotted (more than one system in the path), coloured arrows will be drawn between the path systems, split into individual drills as required by the spike drive level.
+The plotted path is an optimally short path (smallest number of drills) between each system; other equally optimal paths may be possible.

 ##### Controls